 Four, they called themselves the Invisible Children.
 We called them out as the Invisible Christians.

 Five, they made instant Uganda experts out of everyone, including random musicians.
-Like Soulja Boy who raps over some terrible beat and audio of Jason Russell.
+Like Soulja Boy who raps over some terrible beat.
+Audio of Jason Russell is added for effect.
 Like we wrote at the time: “If you want to be tortured (go listen to it).
 This is not even a song.
 It’s like a monologue set to some vague drum beat.
 And he drops the word ‘swag’ a few times'”

 Six, they also spawned Henry Morton Stanley fantasies.
 Aftr #Kony2012,Robert Pelton, the author of the book The World’s Most Dangerous Places and rugged man’s man, who went on Kickstarter for an “Expedition Kony” like it was the mid 19th century.